Our Services

 Helpful Resources

-Refractory Crohn’s disease occurs when inflammation or symptoms persist despite standard or advanced treatment, commonly due to ongoing immune activation, low drug levels or anti-drug antibodies, structural complications like strictures or fistulas, or another condition that looks similar.
+Refractory Crohn's disease means inflammation or symptoms continue despite standard or advanced treatment.
+Common causes include ongoing immune activation, low drug levels, anti-drug antibodies, structural complications like strictures or fistulas, or a different condition mimicking Crohn's.

-Effective next steps can include therapeutic drug monitoring with dose or interval changes, switching biologic classes, newer small molecule pills such as JAK inhibitors or S1P modulators, combination therapy, dietitian-guided nutrition, and surgery when scarring predominates; there are several factors to consider, and the important details that can shape your best next move are outlined below.
+Effective next steps may include therapeutic drug monitoring with dose adjustments, switching biologic classes, newer small molecule pills such as JAK inhibitors or S1P modulators, combination therapy, dietitian-guided nutrition, and surgery when scarring predominates.
+The right path depends on your specific symptoms, history, and test results.

 Refractory Crohn's disease is one of the most frustrating and challenging forms of inflammatory bowel disease (IBD).
 If you've been treated for Crohn's disease but your symptoms persist — or your inflammation continues despite therapy — you may be dealing with refractory disease.